Evaluation and Curricular Development

 We track indirect evidence of learning outcomes by staying in touch with graduates of our program.
 In many cases, we continue to work artistically with graduates and/or advise them on post-graduate opportunities.
 Many of our graduates develop significant careers, and we list graduates’ accomplishments on our web page.
 Examples include: becoming head of the acting program at Australia’s National Institute of Dramatic Art, winning the Princess Grace Statue Award for career achievement in design, a Bessie Award in Choreography and Design, a Rockefeller MAP Award in Choreography, performing on Broadway, off-Broadway, and at prominent regional theaters, and building and maintaining careers as dancer/choreographers in New York.
 In addition, our majors regularly are admitted to highly competitive graduate schools in acting, designing, and playwriting, such as those at Yale, NYU, ACT, Trinity/Brown, and ART/Harvard, to name a few.

 The department’s faculty members meet together regularly to discuss curricular issues and the progress of our major students.
 Since performance outcomes are closely integrated with our curriculum, faculty and departmental production staff meet several times per year to discuss the production process and its laboratory role as a learning environment.
 As indicated above, individual faculty members interpret direct evidence of learning outcomes in order to integrate evaluation with learning activities on an ongoing basis, and faculty share the evaluation of each senior capstone project.
-At least once a year, the faculty meets in a “retreat” to discuss comprehensively the evidence of learning outcomes and to contemplate improvements to the curriculum.
+Faculty also meet, in alternate years, in a “retreat” to discuss comprehensively the evidence of learning outcomes and to contemplate improvements to the curriculum.